cruel-intentions/devshell-files/README.md

 [/generated/hello.yaml](./generated/hello.yaml)

+### Dogfooding

-This README.md is also a module
+This README.md is also a module defined as above

 ```nix
 # There is a lot things we could use to write static file
 # Basic intro to nix language https://github.com/tazjin/nix-1p